montlikadani/TabList/README.md

 A configurable plugin that allows all online players that are one the server to get an animated tablist with header/footer, which is configurable per config.

+More detailed documentation can be found on (wiki)[https://github.com/montlikadani/TabList/wiki] page.

 ## Link
 * [Spigot](https://www.spigotmc.org/resources/46229/)
 * [Bukkit](https://dev.bukkit.org/projects/animated-tab-tablist)